-Welcome to the Girlington Primary School website, we are pleased you found us!
+Welcome to the Girlington Primary School website

 At Girlington we are all proud of our reputation for achievement and for providing a caring and supportive environment in which all our pupils can produce their best work.
 We have high expectations of ourselves and the pupils - who come to school every day to do their best.
 We all care for and enjoy the company of all our pupils.
 This includes Gifted and Talented pupils as well as many who have Special Educational Needs.
-The school is also an Additionally Resourced Centre for pupils who are Deaf and hearing impaired.
+The school is also an Additionally Resourced Centre for pupils who are deaf and hearing impaired.
 Our staff are all highly experienced in teaching pupils with a range of specific needs.

 We employ our own Speech Therapist and Social Worker and are therefore able to offer a wider range of support to families than many other schools can.